Before getting to the burning question of whether Bugs Bunny is a rabbit or a hare, let’s take a step back and take a look at this colorful character.

 Bugs is gray, and hares tend to be grayish.
 Bugs has long ears, and hares have longer ears.
-Bugs is fast, and hares are very fast.
+Bugs is fast, and hares are very fast (jackrabbits can run up to 40 miles per hour).
 Bugs is quick witted, and so are hares — they have to be given they live out in the open.
 But by far, the most compelling evidence that Bugs Bunny is a hare is that hares do not live in groups — they are loners.

 The argument for Shorty is perhaps better.
 For one thing, he looks like a rabbit.
 And he doesn’t speak English like hares normally do.

 In the end, I suppose we shouldn’t depend upon cartoons for our biology education.
 Bugs seems to be both a rabbit and a hare.
-But since I like hares a lot more than rabbits, I will consider him a hare.
+But the evidence points more toward him being a hare.

 Now all I have to do is get the scoop on that Trix “rabbit.”